 Miyamoto is magnanimously considered an example of humility; despite his obvious value and status, he does not receive a substantial salary, and bikes to work every day.
 Collaborators, including composer Koji Kondo, describe him as reserved, serious, and focussed, but also patient and energetic.

 Many of Miyamoto's hobbies have been translated into intellectual property.
 The Pikmin, Wii Sports, and Wii Fit franchises were inspired by his personal interest in pets, gardening, athletics, and physical fitness, respectively.
 He is contractually forbidden from divulging his personal life without Nintendo's authorization for this reason.

 The Nintendogs series was inspired by his pet Shetland Sheepdog.
 On September 25, 2005, Nintendo held a "Nintendogs Doggy Fashion Show" in Manhattan to promote the release Nintendogs for the DS.
 Miyamoto served as a judge.

 - He understands spoken English well, but can only speak a few words.

-  - Donkey Kong, Mario and Zelda games have collectively sold over 350 million copies.
+- Donkey Kong, Mario, Star Fox, The Legend of Zelda, F-Zero and Pikmin games have collectively sold over 350 million copies.
 The Mario series has sold over 200 million copies alone, making it the single most successful franchise in gaming.

 - When making a character, he designs the game play systems and mechanics first, and builds the character around the experience.